Caner-Yesiltas/Caner-Yesiltas/README.md

 </p>

 <p>

-I'm a passionate frontend developer fresh out of an intensive bootcamp! 💻 With my English Economics background, I discovered that coding is where analytical thinking meets creativity - and I love it! ✨ Always eager to take on new challenges and grow in this amazing tech journey! 🚀
+ I'm a passionate frontend developer fresh out of an intensive bootcamp! 💻 With my English Economics background, I discovered that coding is where analytical thinking meets creativity - and I love it! ✨ Super excited about working with teams and learning new technologies every day. 🚀

 </p>